cozodb/cozo/docs/source/stored.rst

         address default ''
     }

-The expression is evaluated once for each row, so for example if you specified one of the UUID-generating functions, you will get a different UUID for each row.
+The expression is evaluated anew for each row, so if you specified a UUID-generating functions, you will get a different UUID for each row.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^